pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-10-antipaxoi-kerkyra-front-surfing.md

 When I came on deck, I saw the other captain trying to stare me to death.
 We had three options: shorten our chain, reanchor or leave.
 Barbara said, "If we reanchor we're gonna be wide awake anyway.
 The wind is good.
 Let's just go."

 We pulled in the anchor, deployed the Code D and sailed off.
-Barbara gave a little wave to the grumpy captain.
+Barbara gave a little wave to the grumpy captain, who was still busy giving us the death stare.
 He didn't wave back.

 {{< two-images src1="IMG_7288.jpg" alt1="Slowly waking up" src2="IMG_7291.jpg" alt2="Tea for breakfast" >}}